sdwebui-extensions/LanPaint/README.md

 ## Updates
+- 2025/06/04
+    - Add more sampler support.
+    - Add early stopping to advanced sampler.
 - 2025/05/28
     - Major update on the Langevin solver.
 It is now much faster and more stable.
     - Greatly simplified the parameters for advanced sampler.